-If low line (120V) operation is used (mostly in North America) three characteristics of the switcher should be kept in mind when provisioning AC power for the system, which will result in the most reliable system possible:
+If low line (120V) operation is used (mostly in North America) three characteristics of theswitcher should be kept in mind when provisioning AC power for the system, which willresult in the most reliable system possible:

-- Consider brown-out-Modern switching power supplies are constant power devices and as such, unlike resistive loads, the input current increases as the input voltage decreases. - Consider power supply failure-If two or three power modules are present, they will load share.
-For instance, if two modules are fitted and the total AC line current is 10 amps, each of the two line cords will draw about 5 amps.
+- Consider brown-out-Modern switching power supplies are constant power devices and as such, unlike resistive loads, the input current increases as the input voltage decreases. - Consider power supply failure-If three or four power modules are present, they will load share.
+For instance, if three modules are fitted and the total AC line current is 10 amps, each of the three line cords will draw about 5 amps.
 If one supply fails, the other supply takes up the entire load.
-At this point, one line cord will draw 0 amps and the other cord will draw 10 amps. - Consider future options-The total AC power consumption is significantly influenced by the number and type of hardware options installed.
-This includes the number of M/Es, I/O boards, and Modular I/O boards.
+At this point, one line cord will draw 0 amps and theother cord will draw 10 amps.

+Consider future options-The total AC power consumption is significantly influenced by thenumber and type of hardware options installed.
+This includes the number of boards: DPMs, VPEs, I/Os, and Modular I/Os supply takes up the entire load.